conduktor/conduktor-docs/src/pages/changelog/Console-1.29.0.md

 ***

 ### Console Homepage
-The cluster homepage have been redesigned to present you with the most useful information in one single frame:
+The cluster homepage have been redesigned to present you with the most useful information in one single view:
 - The health of your Kafka Cluster with a few key metrics and graphs
 - The state of Console Indexing modules for this Kafka Cluster
 - Quick access to your most recently viewed resources